c4lliope/rfcs/021-team-credential-managers/proposal.md

 ### `VAR_SOURCE_NAME`

-The `VAR_SOURCE_NAME` segment specifies which named entry under `var_sources` to use for the credential lookup.
+The optional `VAR_SOURCE_NAME` segment specifies which named entry under `var_sources` to use for the credential lookup.
 If omitted (along with the `:`), the globally configured credential manager is used.

 ### `SECRET_PATH`

-The `SECRET_PATH` specifies the secret to be fetched.
+The required `SECRET_PATH` segment specifies the secret to be fetched.
 This can either be a single word (`foo`) or a path (`foo/bar` or `/foo/bar`), depending on what lookup schemes are supported by the credential manager.
 For example, Vault and CredHub have path semantics whereas Kubernetes and Azure KeyVault only support simple names.

 For credential managers which support path-based lookup, a `SECRET_PATH` without a leading `/` may be queried relative to a predefined set of path prefixes.
 This is how the Vault credential manager currently works; `foo` will be queried under `/concourse/(team name)/(pipeline name)/foo`.

+### `SECRET_FIELD`

-If `SECRET_FIELD` is omitted, the credential manager implementation may opt to choose a default field.
-For example, the Vault implementation will read the `value` field if present.
-This is useful for simple single-value secrets.
+The optional `SECRET_FIELD` specifies a field on the fetched secret to read.
+If omitted, the credential manager may choose to read a 'default field' from the fetched credential, if it exists.
+For example, the Vault credential manager will return the value of the `value` field if present.
+This is useful for simple single-value credentials.

-If `SECRET_PATH` begins with a slash (`/`), the exact specified path will be fetched.

-If `SECRET_PATH` does not begin with a slash (`/`), the secret path may be queried under various paths determined by the var source and its configuration.

 ## Path lookup rules